sigpwned/emoji4j/README.md

     NopBenchmark.tweets              thrpt   15  1358.919 ± 268.917  ops/s

 According to the benchmarks, emoji4j runs about 2.7x as fast as emoji-java.
 However, there is still a lot of performance to gain back versus a simple code point scan.

-## Cookbook

-Solutions to common problems are being collected in the [cookbook](https://github.com/sigpwned/emoji4j/wiki/Cookbook).
-If you have an addition for the cookbook, then please open an issue!